 Like many other parishes located outside of a major metropolitan area, Morehouse Parish also has utilized the resources of Louisiana’s Northeast Region (Caldwell, Franklin, Jackson, Lincoln, Morehouse, Ouachita, Richland and Union), an 8-parish area that provides a 137,000-person labor force.

-Though manufacturing in America has declined in recent years, the industry is relatively strong in the parish and region, especially in fabrication and galvanizing.
+Though manufacturing in America has declined in recent years, the industry is relatively strong in the parish and region, especially in industrial maintenance.
 Small and medium sized operations have found market niches for themselves along with the workers trained through the technical colleges or on-site.

 Morehouse Parish and area companies benefit greatly from the highway/interstate infrastructure and rail lines running throughout the community.
 Numerous trucking companies including a high-tech tank wash facility, Bastrop Tank Wash, serve the needs of business and through traffic on their way to markets throughout southeast U.S.